davidscholberg/dootfiles/README.md

 * Copying the files allows you to make local changes inside this repo without having them go "live" right away.
 * Setting the copied files to read-only is a barrier for other programs attempting to make changes to a managed dotfile.

+One drawback to this approach is that any file deleted from this repository that has already been deployed will need to be deleted manually from the deployment destination.

 ### Usage

 To install the dotfiles here to your home directory, just clone this repo and give a lil doot: